maplemavin/docs/theming.md

 `closeTag`

-    whether or not to close the <a> tag
+    whether or not to close the tag

     accepted values are true or false